 1. Wheel Truing Stand

-When I bought my truing stand (years ago), I didn’t have much knowledge, so, I went for a basic Minoura Workman Pro stand.
-Whilst it has lasted well over all those years, you have to use the quick release skewer to secure the wheel in the stand.
+When I bought my truing stand (many years ago), I didn’t have much knowledge, so, I went for a basic Minoura Workman Pro stand.
+Whilst it has lasted well over all those years, it requires the quick release skewer to secure the wheel in the stand.
 This slows things down a bit.
 More expensive stands allow you to secure the without the using a skewer.
 This is faster for the following reasons;

 - Much quicker to swap the wheel from side to side.
 I prefer to work on the right side of the stand, particularly when taking all the tension readings, so I have to swap the wheel around regularly.

 - You don’t need to remove the quick release from the wheel every time you want to check the dish of the wheel, and then have to replace it again so you can secure the wheel back into the stand.

 The Minoura Pro wheel stand package included a dishing tool (which was OK), but I upgraded to a Park Portable Dishing Tool.
 This Park tool is cheap and sturdy and can be quickly disassembled for compact storage.

 The Park TM-1 spoke tension meter is an affordable and effective tool.
 Bill uses the same tool to build his wheels, so it is obviously good.
 Mine has been very durable and lasted for years.
 I bought a new one recently to check if the old one was still accurate because I wanted to build a new set of wheels.

 Comparing the readings between the two, the old one was only out by about 10% (as you would expect after 15-20 years).
 It was easy to re-calibrate the old tool to match the reading of the new tool.
 So I am still using the old tool and keep the new tool as my calibration reference tool.